Thursday, 25 June 2015

 This planning thing can take on a life of its own.

-Well, now hold on a moment, it's not quite that cut and dry.
-Minor matters such as lodging, food, fuel, exploring and photography somehow have all edged into the equation.
-Not to mention what to try and see and what to bypass.
+Turns out, it’s not quite that cut and dry.
+Minor details like lodging, food, fuel, and photography have all elbowed their way into the equation.
+And then there’s the question of what to see and what to skip.

 Wednesday, 17 June 2015